-After the ADD command is perinstaller to trigger the linking of the child device by turning on the child device's "link-program switch" (see the specific installation manuals of these devices); during this phase, the LINK message is displayed and DL4 is switched on the translator.
+After the ADD command is performed, the translator waits the installer to trigger the linking of the child device by acting on the child device's "link-program switch" (see the specific installation manuals of these devices); during this phase, the LINK message is displayed and DL4 is switched on the translator; as a matter of fact the translator is waiting to achieve, in its configuration, the child device.

-After the linking for device's addition has been performed, the translator automatically assigns the next free contiguous address to it, starting the whole sequence from the next one assigned to the translator by the installer through the SA ("starting address") command.
+After the linking for device's addition has been performed, the translator assigns automatically a progressive address to it, starting the whole sequence from the successive one assigned to the translator by the installer through the SA ("starting address") command.
 The automatically assigned address is signalled on the translator's display; this indicates that the child device is linked and has been achieved by the wireless system configured in the translator.